Department of Mental Retardation

 Commitment to affirmative action is incorporated into all aspects of DMR’s employment process including recruitment, selection, hiring, training, promotions, benefits, compensation, layoffs, and terminations.
 It is the objective of the Department to achieve the full and fair participation of women, African-Americans, Hispanics, persons with disabilities, and other protected groups in our workforce.

 The Department’s affirmative action posture is reflected in its practices for selecting outside contractors.
-In line with this commitment, the Department will not knowingly do business with any contractor, sub-contractor, bidder or supplier of materials who discriminates against members of a protected class.
+In line with this commitment, the department will not knowingly do business with any contractor, sub-contractor, bidder or supplier of materials who discriminates against members of a protected class.
 Additionally, DMR has established goals for the use of small businesses and minority and women-owned businesses and actively solicits their participation.

 The Department strives to provide services and programs in a fair and impartial manner.
 To achieve this the Department has developed strategies to nurture the development of a culturally diverse workforce, expand outreach efforts, and provide services and communications that are sensitive to the language and cultural preferences of individuals and families from diverse backgrounds.
-Additionally, both DMR Public and Private providers are required to conduct cultural competence organizational self assessments and improvement plans.